Board of Trustees By Laws

 Composition of the Board of Trustees

-The Board consists of 15 voting members 14 of which are appointed in accordance with the laws of the State of New Jersey, one of which will be elected from the immediate graduating class.
-The college president shall be an ex-officio member of the Board, but without vote.
-Appointment to the Board of Trustees is accomplished as follows: By statute, seven members are appointed by the County Executive of Atlantic County, with approval of the freeholders and three members are appointed by the Cape May County Board of Chosen Freeholders.
-The county superintendents of schools of Atlantic and Cape May Counties are also members of the Board by statute.
-Two members, one from each Atlantic County and one from Cape May County, are appointed by the Governor.
-One alumnus from the most recent graduating class is elected for a one-year term by each year’s graduating class.
+The Board consists of not more than 15 nor less than 14 voting members, 13 of which are appointed in accordance with the laws of the State of New Jersey, and one of which will be elected from the immediate graduating class.
+The College President shall be an ex-officio member of the Board but without vote.
+Appointment to the Board of Trustees is accomplished as follows: By statute, seven members are appointed by the county executive of Atlantic County, with the approval of the freeholders and three members are appointed by the Cape May County Board of Chosen Freeholders.
+The county superintendent(s) of schools of Atlantic and Cape May counties is/are also members of the Board by statute.
+If one person has been appointed by the State Department of Education to serve as county superintendent for both Atlantic and Cape May counties, then the Board shall consist of 14 voting members, otherwise the membership shall be 15 voting members with each county superintendent having a seat on the Board.
+Two members are appointed by the governor.
+One alumnus from the most recent graduating class is elected for a one-year term by each year's graduating class.

 The Board derives its authority from New Jersey Statute 18A:64A-1 et seq and is subject to provisions of the Constitution of the State of New Jersey, the regulations and standards for New Jersey community colleges, and its own policies.